graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 ### 30. Schema builder CLR types' method arguments require `[FromSource]` and `[FromUserContext]` where applicable

+See New Features: 'Schema builder and `FieldDelegate` improvements for reflected methods' above.

+### 31. FieldDelegate method arguments require `[FromSource]` and `[FromUserContext]` where applicable

-See New Features: 'Schema builder improvements for reflected methods' above.
+See New Features: 'Schema builder and `FieldDelegate` improvements for reflected methods' above.